jswang/camelup/README.md

 4. Roll dice (+1)
 5. Bet on overall winner (TODO)
 6. Bet on overall loser (TODO)

+A player should select the move that maximizes the expected value.

 ### 1. Choose available bet
 Based on available bets and probabilities of each camel coming in first, second, or not first or second, calculate the expected value of placing a new bet.
 Pick the bet with highest expected value.